Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 Head injuries can vary greatly from person to person, but the following is a list of some commonly encountered injury types:

-- Contrecoup injury is injury or bleeding on the opposing side of the brain from the injury.
+• Contrecoup injury is an injury or bleeding on the opposite side of the brain from the injury.

 Common Types Of Accidents That Lead To Claims